spryker/spryker-docs/docs/pbc/all/tax-management/202311.0/base-shop/third-party-integrations/vertex/install-vertex/integrate-the-vertex-app.md

 ---
-title: Integrate Vertex app
+title: Integrate the Vertex app
-description: Find out how you can integrate Vertex app into your Spryker shop
+description: Find out how you can integrate the Vertex app into your Spryker shop
 draft: true
 last_updated: Jan 10, 2024
 template: howto-guide-template